Process chemistry

-Consideration in process chemistry
+Considerations in process chemistry

 Cost efficiency is of paramount importance in process chemistry and, consequently, is a focus in the consideration of pilot plant synthetic routes.
 The drug substance that is manufactured, prior to the formulation, is commonly referred to as the active pharmaceutical ingredient (API) and will be referred to as such herein.
 API production cost can be broken into two components: the “material cost” and the “conversion cost.”
 The ecological and environmental impact of a synthetic process should also be evaluated by an appropriate metric (e.g. the EcoScale).

 An ideal process chemical route will score well in each of these metrics, but inevitably tradeoffs are to be expected.
 Most large pharmaceutical process chemistry and manufacturing divisions have devised weighted quantitative schemes to measure the overall attractiveness of a given synthetic route over another.
 As cost is a major driver, material cost and volume-time output are typically weighted heavily.